sandboxie-plus/sandboxie-docs/docs/Content/RpcCompatibility.md

 RpcPortBinding=<module>,<object-UUID-or-string-binding-pattern>[,Resolve=<port-id>][,TimeOut=y|n]
 ```

-When a preset matches, Sandboxie can substitute a resolved local endpoint and can override the timeout decision for that binding. `Resolve=<port-id>` asks SbieSvc's endpoint mapper helper to resolve the logical identifier to a current endpoint.
+When a preset matches, Sandboxie can supply a local endpoint and adjust the communication timeout. `Resolve=<port-id>` requests an endpoint lookup using the mappings described below.
+In the `RpcBindingCreateW` path, endpoint substitution applies to local RPC bindings that do not already specify an endpoint.

-Matching is aware of the module that initiated the binding operation.
-The identifier is compared with the interface UUID or string binding used by that operation.
-If no `RpcPortBinding` preset matches, Sandboxie continues through the normal binding path; absence of a match is not a deny rule.
+If no preset matches, Sandboxie continues through the normal binding path.
+An unmatched preset does not deny access.

-The parser supports additional internal forms used by maintained templates.
-Those forms and opaque endpoint identifiers should not be treated as a stable manual-configuration interface.
+The parser also supports internal forms used by maintained templates.
+Prefer those templates rather than treating every supported form or endpoint identifier as a stable manual-configuration interface.

 ### Dynamic endpoint mappings